ljsinclair/featurebase-docs/docs/concepts/concept-roaring-bitmap-format.md

 ### Bitmap page additional

-Bitmaps are defined as a combination of field and view
+Bitmaps are defined as a combination of field and view.

 <!-- awaiting feedback on what these are
 * Field=row
 * View=
 -->

 {: .note}
 Bitmap pages have no space for metadata so that is stored higher in the heirarchy